Yumna-Salaas/Data-Analysis-and-Visualization-by-Udacity-PowerBI/README.md

 9. Performing additional necessary analysis to further improve the sales plan.
 10. Writing a market analysis report with all findings and a summary.

-**Skills Developed:**
+## Course Description

+This program will equip any learner who wants to develop in-demand skills in data pre-processing, visualization, and analysis using Power BI as the primary tool.
+The course covers a comprehensive set of skills, including data extraction, transformation, modeling, visualization, and advanced analysis techniques.

+**The Skills**

+- Data transformation
 - DAX
 - Power Query
-- Data fluency
+- Data visualization design
 - Advanced data visualizations
 - Predictive analytics
-- Historical data analysis
 - Stakeholder management
-- Power BI Calculated Columns and Measures
+- Power BI Report Design
-- Data transformation
-- Basic descriptive statistics
-- Data visualization design
+- Business reporting fluency